13 Natural Ways to Help Ease Arthritis Pain

 4. Acupuncture Treatment

 Acupuncture can be effective at treating chronic pain conditions, such as arthritis.
 Acupuncture can help relieve pain and disability for some arthritic conditions, but not all.
-Rheumatoid arthritis is commonly treated through acupuncture.
-The idea is that acupuncture points to treat Arthritis are located all over the body, not just directly over the affected area, so during the acupuncture treatment, tiny needles could be placed along your loved one’s legs, arms, shoulders or wherever the practitioner determines is best to treat the condition.
+Acupuncture aims to treat Arthritis all over the body, not just directly over the affected area.
+During the acupuncture treatment, tiny needles could be placed along your loved one’s legs, arms, shoulders or wherever the practitioner determines is best to treat the condition.

-The length, number and frequency of treatments will vary, but acupuncture is a common natural method for relieving discomfort, preventing swelling and easing arthritic inflammation.
+The length, number, and frequency of treatments will vary among cases.
+Nonetheless, acupuncture is a common natural method for relieving discomfort, preventing swelling and easing arthritic inflammation.

 5. Green Tea

 Green tea helps to modify the epigenome to suppress inflammation, according to Dr. Jones-Born.
-So for people who suffer from arthritis, green tea may be able to produce chemical changes to the DNA and histone proteins of an organism, which can be passed down to offspring and help them from suffering from arthritis.
+So for people who suffer from arthritis, green tea may be able to produce chemical changes to the DNA.
+Green tea may also potentially produce histone proteins in an organism, which can be passed down to offspring and keep them from suffering from arthritis.

 6. Physical Therapy

-Physical therapy not only helps people recover from injuries and avoid surgery, it also helps alleviate pain from chronic conditions like arthritis.
-Physical therapy techniques can help your loved ones strengthen muscles and gain flexibility to help them with mobility and every day life.
+Physical therapy not only helps people recover from injuries and avoid surgery, but it also helps alleviate pain from chronic conditions like arthritis.
+Physical therapy techniques can help your loved ones strengthen muscles and gain the flexibility to help him or her with mobility and everyday life.
 Once again, it’s important to contact a professional physical therapist for techniques and exercises that will work best for specific cases of arthritis.

 Regular exercise is a great way to alleviate arthritis.
-In fact, exercise is considered key to arthritis management, as mentioned above in “Weight Loss.”
-Exercise promotes the maintenance of healthy, strong muscles, flexibility, endurance and joint mobility.
+In fact, exercise is considered key to arthritis management, as mentioned above in the section on “Weight Loss.”
+Exercise promotes the maintenance of healthy, strong muscles, flexibility, endurance, and joint mobility.
 Since rest helps to lessen active joint inflammation, fatigue, and pain, it’s important to strike a balance between resting and exercise.

-Something to think about: Resting more during active phases of arthritis and exercising more during the times when symptoms decrease is a good way to manage the condition.
-During times when symptoms ‘flare-up,’ patients can gently exercise their joints.
+Resting more during active phases of arthritis and exercising more during the times when symptoms decrease is a good way to manage the condition.
+During days when symptoms flare-up, patients can gently exercise his or her joints.
 Consult your loved one’s health care provider to help you determine the best exercise routine for your loved one’s condition.

 8. Vitamin C and Flavonoids

 Dr. Jones-Born comments that Vitamin C and Flavonoids help to “prevent cells from oxidative damage and excessive inflammation.”
-By keeping a diet that incorporates the recommended daily allowance for both Vitamin C and Flavonoids, any powerful antioxidant fruit or vegetable – such as blueberries or grapes – can help ease arthritic pain and swelling.
+By consuming a diet that incorporates the recommended daily allowance for both Vitamin C and Flavonoids, any powerful antioxidant fruit or vegetable – such as blueberries or grapes – can help ease arthritic pain and swelling.

 12. Capsaicin (Chili Pepper) Cream

-Nobody knows exactly how it works, although one theory is that the cream relieves pain by depleting the nerve ending of pain-impulse-transmitting chemicals known as “substance P” and calcitonin gene-related protein.
+Nobody knows exactly how capsaicin cream works, although one theory is that the cream relieves pain by depleting the nerve ending of pain-impulse-transmitting chemicals known as “substance P” and calcitonin gene-related protein.

-According to Dr. Jones-Born, Ginger contains very potent anti-inflammatory compounds called, ginerols, which can help ease arthritis.
-So think about adding a little ginger to your favorite dishes!
+According to Dr. Jones-Born, ginger contains very potent anti-inflammatory compounds called gingerols, which can help ease arthritis.